 However, this reduction cannot exceed 10 per cent of the entity's positive taxable base prior to certain adjustments.
 The excess over the aforementioned limit can be carried forward for application in the following two years.

 Spanish internal regulations establish certain tax incentives to promote investment by foreign companies in Spain, which reduce the tax burden in the field of taxation on company profits.

-However, state aid is forbidden by the EU.
+However, state aid is forbidden by the European Union.

 In Spain, a series of incentives for start-ups were introduced in 2013 with the aim of boosting business creation and encouraging job creation.
 They consist in some measures on CIT and PIT that are applicable during the first years of an activity.

 Withholding and taxation of non-local source income streams